 Upgrade the server.

-Restore frozen plans.
+Restore plans.

-SELECT pgpro_multiplan_restore(query_string, hintstr, paramtypes, plan_type) FROM storage_copy;
+SELECT pgpro_multiplan_restore(query_string, NULL, hintstr, paramtypes, 'hintset', NULL, NULL) FROM storage_copy;

 Connect to the source server.

-Back up frozen plans to a table.
+Back up plans to a table.

 CREATE TABLE storage_copy AS SELECT s.* FROM pgpro_multiplan_storage s JOIN pg_database d ON s.dbid = d.oid WHERE d.datname = 'db_name';